-- 1. Before you begin, urinate if you can.
-Then, gather the following materials: - A Hydrophilic Cure Catheter® in sealed wrapper - Something to cleanse the area: soap, water and washcloth, or unscented disposable wipes - A container to collect the urine if not cathing on or near a toilet - Hand towel
+- 1. Before you begin, gather the following materials: - Cure Medical® Pocket Catheter with water soluble lubricant in sealed packet - Something to cleanse the area: soap, water and a washcloth, or unscented disposable wipes - A container to collect the urine if not cathing on or near a toilet - Hand towel - 2.
+Inspect catheter before use.
+If catheter or package is damaged, do not use. - 3.
+Wash hands thoroughly with soap and water, or if not available, use an antibacterial hand cleaner.